RickyFoots/Kyonin/Planet/Golarion/Cities/The Republic of Solaris/The Republic of Solaris.md

 		4. *Public relations* and *Diplomacy*
 		5. *Food* and *Agriculture*
 		6. *Health* and *Religion*
-3. The [[Counsel Members]] are made up of nobles that went through and passed both their respective "Sector School" and [[Kyonin/Planet/Golarion/Cities/The Republic of Solaris/Locations/Presvaris Spiritsong's College of the Magical Arts]].
+3. The [[Counsel Members]] are made up of nobles that went through and passed both their respective "Sector School" and [[Presvaris Spiritsong's College of the Magical Arts]].
 4. *Counsel Members* are the top of the *Noble Class* which is made up what is essentially the "chosen" of the royal family.

 ## Map